 11. Acupuncture and Acupressure:

-• Traditional Techniques: These ancient practices can sometimes provide relief by targeting specific points on the body that correspond to the digestive system.
+• Traditional Techniques: These ancient practices can work by targeting specific points on the body that correspond to the digestive system.

 12. Yoga and Pilates: